amamenko/react-buzzfeed-quiz/README.md

 The name BuzzFeed as well as related names, marks, emblems/logos, and images are registered trademarks of BuzzFeed, Inc.

+## Upcoming Features

+Versions 2+ of react-buzzfeed-quiz will include Typescript and SCSS instead of styled-components.
+The library will also not be bundled with fonts.

 ## User Guide

 ### API